kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

         If *subvolume* is not a subvolume, btrfs returns an error but continues if there are more arguments to process.

         If *--subvolid* is used, *path* must point to a btrfs filesystem.
-See ``btrfs subvolume list`` or ``btrfs inspect-internal rootid`` how to get the subvolume id.
+See :command:`btrfs subvolume list` or :command:`btrfs inspect-internal rootid` how to get the subvolume id.

         The corresponding directory is removed instantly but the data blocks are removed later in the background.
 The command returns immediately.
-See ``btrfs subvolume sync`` how to wait until the subvolume gets completely removed.
+See :command:`btrfs subvolume sync` how to wait until the subvolume gets completely removed.

         The deletion does not involve full transaction commit by default due to performance reasons.
 As a consequence, the subvolume may appear again after a